 The set advisor is the most contentious role of an action learning facilitator.
 There are several schools of thought as to what form the set advisor role should take.
 In Self-Managed Action Learning (SMAL), the facilitator may attend the first few meetings only to ensure that the set is functioning properly.
 According to Revans, the facilitator in the set advisor role should endeavour to gradually ‘step back’ and remove themselves as soon as possible.
 In any case, the facilitator should act only as a ‘guide on the side’ and should not assume the role of an expert as this will dampen the potential for new ideas to emerge.
 The set advisor takes responsibility for the essential ‘cat-herding’ and ensures that everyone understands and follows an agreed process.
 The set advisor observes and moderates the group dynamics, drawing out less assertive members and helping learners to explicate tacit learning.

 The role of the action learning facilitator includes establishing systems to support action learning.
 This could include designing or utilising frameworks for knowledge management and forums for sharing learning.
-For example, organising face to face events such as conferences, or introducing virtual tools such as social learning platforms or shared online teamspaces.
+For example, organising face to face events such as conferences, or introducing and managing virtual tools such as social learning platforms or shared online teamspaces.

 Learning & Development